MicroStrategy/embedding-sdk-docs/docs/add-functionality/embed-vis.md

 :::tip

-To help you get started, we have provided an [example in the Embedding SDK Playground](https://microstrategy.github.io/playground/?example=g15) that will embed a dossier with a single visualization maximized with options to switch between `Max Size` and `Normal Size`.
+To help you get started, we have provided an [example in the Embedding SDK Playground](https://microstrategy.github.io/playground/?example=g15) that will embed a dashboard with a single visualization maximized with options to switch between `Max Size` and `Normal Size`.

 :::

 ## Embedding workflow

-When initializing a dossier page, you must specify which visualization will be maximized and the visibility of its resize button.
-When the visualization is resized, whether it's by a manual click or the Embedding SDK, the dossier page raises an event to invoke a callback in your application.
+When initializing a dashboard page, you must specify which visualization will be maximized and the visibility of its resize button.
+When the visualization is resized, whether it's by a manual click or the Embedding SDK, the dashboard page raises an event to invoke a callback in your application.

 ![maximize_viz_workflow](../images/maximize_viz_workflow.png)